5 Ways to Cure Diaper Rash Naturally

 Mommies can use their own breast milk to help with cracked nipples, something all mommies face when breastfeeding.
 Breast milk can also be used to treat diaper rash.

-The way to treat diaper rash with breast milk is by simply express a little of your milk onto the rash.
+The way to treat diaper rash with breast milk is by simply expressing a little of your milk onto the rash.
 Then, allow the milk to air dry on the infected area.
 Many mothers will claim that this has worked much better than any cream or any other product.

 One of the best ways to treat a diaper rash is to let your baby go without a diaper for intermittent periods of time.
 Preferably keep the diaper off for 30 minutes after every diaper change.
 This will help the rash air out and allow for a speedier healing process.